Feeding Brighter Futures

 • Sustainability

-Kobi Nazrul Breakfast Club
+Kobi Nazrul Primary School

-Before attending Breakfast Clubs, a pupil would come to school and be quite unsettled, demanding a lot of attention from the teacher and disrupting the flow of the morning routine.
+Before attending, a pupil would come to school and be quite unsettled, demanding a lot of attention from the teacher and disrupting the flow of the morning routine.
 They would actively seek interactions with adults.
 Since attending, they’re more settled at the start of the school day; they’ve typically had significant interaction with adults before entering the classroom, resulting in them being more ready to learn by the time class starts.

 Teacher feedback from a Breakfast Club school